…to be on good terms

 The semiotic triangle describes the relationship between a term (designation), a concept (mental unit), and an object (a real or imagined entity).
 It explains how meaning arises in technical language and forms a core foundation of terminology work and terminology management.

 In terminology work, this model is fundamental.
 It makes visible how terms, concepts and objects are interconnected.
 On this basis, technical terminology, translations and knowledge bases can be built consistently – for example in a terminology system like flashterm.
+This understanding aligns with standards such as ISO 704, which emphasize concept-oriented terminology management.

 What is the semiotic triangle?

-The semiotic triangle, introduced by Ogden and Richards, describes the relationship between linguistic signs, mental concepts and reality.
-For terminology work, this model can be applied and refined with precision:
+The semiotic triangle goes back to Ogden and Richards and describes the relationship between linguistic signs, mental concepts and reality.

 The relationships within the triangle